 What do you need to chart your ovulation?

 Firstly, you need to buy a digital thermometer.
-We sell ovulation thermometers here at My Fertility for just £3.49p .
+It doesn’t have to be expensive and you can buy one like the one pictured from Amazon for less than £5 .
 They measure to 2 decimal places which is highly desired when charting your ovulation.
 This is because we are trying to detect small changes in your body temperature throughout your cycle and a thermometer that only detects to 1 decimal place may cause you to miss this temperature rise.
-You can pay securely through Paypal.

-Secondly, you need to download a fertility app on your phone which allows you to chart your temperatures.
+Ideally you should download a fertility app on your phone which allows you to chart your temperatures each day.
 I tried quite a few apps but the one I use and prefer is called Fertility friend.
 You can download the app on your phone for free but you can also update and view your charts and ovulation calendar on their website from your computer.
 Their free version of the app is basic but is more than adequate.

 How to chart your ovulation?